XueqingWu/capstone_project/README.md

 6. [Example User Journey on Social Insider Platform](#example-user-journey-on-social-insider-platform)
 7. [Exploratory Analysis Summary](#exploratory-analysis-summary)

+## Customer Conversion Prediction Tool (Web App)
+### Introduction
+The **Customer Conversion Prediction Tool** is a Streamlit web application designed to help you predict customer conversions based on uploaded event data.
+By leveraging a machine learning model, the app analyzes user behavior, computes conversion probabilities, and displays results in an easy-to-understand format.
+Users can sort and explore the results directly in the app and download the predictions as a CSV file for further analysis.

 #### Final Project for IDS 707 Data Visualization Course